 A. Host Plants for Caterpillars

 Host plants are where butterflies lay their eggs, and caterpillars feed exclusively on these plants.
 Each species of butterfly has its own specific host plants on which adults lay their eggs and caterpillars feed on until they are ready to pupate.
-Including host plants ensures your garden supports the full butterfly lifecycle.
-Examples include:
+Including host plants is one of the most important ways a garden begins to support the full butterfly life cycle.

 B. Nectar Plants for Adult Butterflies